 When war broke out in Syria in 2011, the lives of the women there changed overnight.
-On International Women’s Day (March 8) we are highlighting the resilience of Syrian women like Rana*, whose story shows how she – and thousands of others – are overcoming immense challenges to provide for their families.
+We are highlighting the resilience of Syrian women like Rana*, whose story shows how she – and thousands of others – are overcoming immense challenges to provide for their families.

 “Before the crisis my life was normal, I was happy, there was nothing on my mind, I had no problems and no concerns.
 Then the crisis started, we started losing close and loved people to us.
 That period was very difficult everything changed.
 There was not even a place where you can get something to eat, some days we went without food.